Merger between Israel's Koor, Discount in question

-TEL AVIV (Reuters) - A planned merger between two of IDB Holding Corp’s IDBH.TA intermediate holding companies will only be able to proceed when there is a change in the downward trend in the share prices of the companies involved, Koor Industries said on Tuesday.
+TEL AVIV, June 19 (Reuters) - A planned merger between two of IDB Holding Corp’s intermediate holding companies will only be able to proceed when there is a change in the downward trend in the share prices of the companies involved, Koor Industries said on Tuesday.

-In February IDB said Discount Investment Corp (DISI.TA) would buy the portion of Koor KOR.TA it does not already own as part of a plan to simplify IDB’s complex pyramid-type structure and reduce costs.
+In February IDB said Discount Investment Corp would buy the portion of Koor it does not already own as part of a plan to simplify IDB’s complex pyramid-type structure and reduce costs.

 The two companies had aimed to complete a deal by the end of the second quarter.